-Our mission is to provide, within our means, the best quality food distributed as temporary, emergency assistance to members of the Bigfork community and surrounding areas whose income falls below the 150% poverty level as defined by the U.S. government.
+Our mission is to provide, with our means, the best quality food distributed as temporary, emergency assistance to members of the Bigfork community and surrounding areas who’s income falls below the 150% poverty level as defined by the U.S. government.

 We seek to:

 – Serve individuals and families with dignity, compassion, respect and kindness.

 – Provide a joyful, safe workplace for all who contribute their time and efforts in supporting our mission.

 – Show, with grateful hearts, our appreciation to all those who support the Bigfork Food Bank with their donations of food and monetary gifts.